ivanhroth/sweetfeed/README.md

 ### Backend Technologies Used
 #### Flask
 The backend server is written in Python using Flask to interface with the PostgreSQL database.
-No major proccessing or interfacing with external APIs is accomplished on the backend server, so
+No major proccessing or interfacing with external APIs is accomplished on the backend server, so the primary tasks of the Flask backend server are formatting, storage, and retrieval of basic data fields in relation to users, feeds, and collections.

 #### PostgreSQL
 ...